Khyber Pakhtunkhwa: British colonial period

+During colonial period, North-West Frontier Province was a "scene of repeated outrages on Hindus."
 There were other tensions in the area as well, particularly those that involved agitations by Pashtun tribesmen against the Imperial government.
 For example, in 1936, a British Indian court ruled against the marriage of a Hindu girl allegedly converted to Islam in Bannu, after the girl's family filed a case of abduction and forced conversion.
 The ruling was based on the fact that the girl was a minor and was asked to make her decision of conversion and marriage after she reaches the age of majority, till then she was asked to live with a third party.
 After the girl's family filed a case, the court ruled in the family's favour, angering the local Muslims who had later gone on to lead attacks against the Bannu Brigade.
 Such controversies stirred up anti-Hindu sentiments amongst the province's Muslim population.
 By 1947 the majority of the ulama in the province began supporting the Muslim League's idea of Pakistan.

+After 1946 elections a Congress-led ministry was established in the province under Khan Abdul Jabbar Khan, a brother of Abdul Ghaffar Khan.
+The two politicians were opposed to partition of British India.
+When the partition became inevitable, in June 1947, Khudai Khidmatgars led by Mirzali Khan, Abdul Ghaffar Khan, and other demanded from British government the choice of a separate independent state for Pashtuns, which was refused as the principles laid for their departure required regions under their control to choose either to join India or Pakistan, with no third option.

-Immediately prior to 1947 Partition of India, the British held a referendum in the NWFP to allow voters to choose between joining India or Pakistan.
-The polling began on 6 July 1947 and the referendum results were made public on 20 July 1947.
+The 1947 North-West Frontier Province referendum to allow voters to choose between joining India or Pakistan was held on 6 July 1947 and the referendum results were made public on 20 July 1947.
 According to the official results, there were 572,798 registered voters, out of which 289,244 (99.02%) votes were cast in favour of Pakistan, while 2,874 (0.98%) were cast in favour of India.
-The Muslim League declared the results as valid since over half of all eligible voters backed the merger with Pakistan.

-The then Chief Minister Dr. Khan Sahib, along with his brother Bacha Khan and the Khudai Khidmatgars, boycotted the referendum, citing that it did not have the options of the NWFP becoming independent or joining Afghanistan.

-Their appeal for boycott had an effect, as according to an estimate, the total turnout for the referendum was 15% lower than the total turnout in the 1946 elections, although over half of all eligible voters backed merger with Pakistan.
+The referendum was boycotted by Khudai Khidmatgars; their appeal for boycott had an effect, as according to an estimate, the total turnout for the referendum was 15% lower than the total turnout in the 1946 elections, although over half of all eligible voters had voted for Pakistan.

-Bacha Khan pledged allegiance to the new state of Pakistan in 1947, and thereafter abandoned his goals of an independent Pashtunistan and a united India in favour of supporting increased autonomy for the NWFP within Pakistan.
+Abdul Ghaffar Khan pledged allegiance to the new state of Pakistan in 1947, and thereafter abandoned his goals of an independent Pashtunistan and a united India in favour of supporting increased autonomy for the NWFP within Pakistan.
 He was subsequently arrested several times for his opposition to the strong centralized rule.
-He later claimed that "Pashtunistan was never a reality".
-The idea of Pashtunistan never helped Pashtuns and it only caused suffering for them.
+He later claimed that "Pashtunistan was never a reality.
+The idea of Pashtunistan never helped Pashtuns and it only caused suffering for them."
 He further claimed that the "successive governments of Afghanistan only exploited the idea for their own political goals".